Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Polar-Code Construction based on Message Passing Graph

-\begin{remark} The structure (i.e., nodes and connections) of the \ac{pccmp} graph for $\mathcal{P}(N, K, m)$ as well as the edge types is completely determined by $N$, and is independent of the code construction, i.e., the non-frozen set $\mathcal{I}$ and frozen set $\mathcal{F}$.
-Similar construction-independent feature can be observed in the factor graph representations of \ac{sc} decoding \cite{arikan}, in which different constructions share the same factor graph that differ only in processing functions. \end{remark}
+\begin{remark} As can be seen, the \ac{pccmp} graph does not rely on the CRC length $m$.
+The \ac{pccmp} graph's structure (i.e., nodes and connections) for $\mathcal{P}(N, K, \cdot)$, as well as the edge-types, depends only on $N$, and is independent of the code construction, i.e., the non-frozen set $\mathcal{I}$ and frozen set $\mathcal{F}$.
+Similar construction-independent feature can be observed in the \ac{sc}-decoding factor-graph representation \cite{arikan}, in which different constructions share the same factor graph that differ only in processing functions. \end{remark}